Frequently Asked Questions

 The CTLT, Faculty Support Units, the Library and UBC Studios staff can provide consultation support for TLEF applicants; support will be provided on topics such as pedagogy, assessment, media, technology integration, evaluation planning, project scope, and budget development.

-Please refer to the TLEF Support page for more information about support options available to applicants.
+Please refer to the TLEF Support page for more information about support options available to applicants as well as options for drop-in consultation sessions and one-on-one consultations to help you the develop your TLEF proposal and budget.

-You can request support for research assistants (RAs), teaching and learning fellows (TLFs) and, depending upon whether your proposal is for a Large TLEF Transformation project or Small TLEF Innovation project, you can request course release or teaching assistants (TAs), to support the development work in the project.
+You can request support for graduate or undergraduate academic assistants (GAA/UAA), teaching and learning fellows (TLFs) and, depending upon whether your proposal is for a Large TLEF Transformation project or Small TLEF Innovation project, you can request course release or teaching assistants (TAs), to support the development work in the project.

 You can also request pedagogical and other kinds of support, including: